DeepakPant93/AskDocsGPT/devops/README.md

    cd devops
    ```

+2. Create a `.env` file with the necessary variables (see the Environment Variables section above).

-2. Start the application using Docker Compose:
+3. Start the application using Docker Compose:
    ```bash
    docker-compose up -d
    ```

-3. Access the client interface in your web browser at `http://localhost:8502`.
+4. Access the client interface in your web browser at `http://localhost:8502`.

 ### Stopping the Services
 To stop the services, run: